This recruitment message must be presented with a story.

 They looked at me.
 “We did that,” I said.
 “We should be proud of our work.”

 Atheism is a difficult subject for sick people.
-People generally find comfort in belief during times of suffering.
-Many HIV-positive people have told me that their faith pulled them through.
-Over the course of my life, I’ve heard the same thing said many times: “I knew god had a plan for me and he would get me through this.”
+People find comfort in belief during times of suffering.
+Many HIV-positive people have told me their faith pulled them through.
+Over the course of my life, I’ve heard the same thing many times: “I knew god had a plan for me and he would get me through this.”

 Why does god’s plan include this cruel and horrible ailment?
 Why does he allow these people’s partners and friends to simply die?
 Why are the lives of HIV-positive people, though significantly improved since the worst days of the epidemic, still marked with blood draws and medical bills and cancer and stigma?
-Where was the benevolence of which these people spoke?
+Where was the glowing benevolence of which these people spoke?

 The man said, “I take it you don’t believe in god.”